Best London shows in August

 🎉 Big events & festivals

-Notting Hill Carnival, Regent’s Park Open Air Theatre season, All Points East in Victoria Park, BBC Proms at the Royal Albert Hall, etc.
+Notting Hill Carnival, CATS at Regent’s Park Open Air Theatre, All Points East in Victoria Park, and the iconic BBC Proms at the Royal Albert Hall.

 ☀️ School holidays